openownership/openownership.beta/_visualisation/optional/annotation.md

 ### Qualifying Interests

-Annotations indicate if the nature of interest is ownership, control or both; but they do not indicate the level of interest.
+Annotations indicate if the nature of interest is ownership, control or both; but they do not indicate the strength of interest.

 ![BOVS Diagram with Annotations Qualifying Interests](/visualisation/diagrams/bovs-optional-annotation-qualified.png){: style="width: 100.5%" }